-Tinnitus is the sound of ringing in the ears.
-It may also be described as roaring, buzzing, hissing, or clicking inside the head.
-The sounds may come and go.
-Or they may be ongoing.
-The sound may happen in one or both ears, and vary in pitch.
+Tinnitus is the perception of noise or ringing in the ears.
+The sound may also be described as roaring, buzzing, hissing, or clicking inside the head.
+The sounds may come and go, or they may be constant.
+The sounds may happen in one or both ears, and vary in pitch and volume (loudness).

-Tinnitus may result from a variety of causes, including:
+Tinnitus can occur due to a variety of causes, including:

 - Damage to the nerve endings in the inner ear

 - Stiffening of bones in the middle ear